ajanaliz/RTSGame/README.md

 # RTSGame
 a real time strategy game implemented in java as the final project of my Advanced programming course

-i havent uploaded the audio and picture files because of their big size
+i havent uploaded the audio and picture files

 ==============
 #Credits